 - Introduce nutritional supplements especially if you have an urban lifestyle.

-- Overweight children may continue to have problems with knees, so ensure he gets plenty of exercise.
+- Overweight children may continue to have problems with their knees, so ensure he gets plenty of exercise.

 - Look out for the red flags (see below).